-- Knowingly or unknowingly received items/gold from a compromised account.
+- Knowingly or unknowingly received items or gold from a compromised account.

-If a player is found to have participated in one of these acts, they may:
+If a player is found to have participated in one of these acts, we may:

-- Receive an account penalty up to and including account closure if the registered user of the account perpetrated the compromise.
+- Apply an account penalty, up to account closure, if the registered user of the account perpetrated the compromise.